 GEC will assist you to arrange a temporary housing close to your host school until you are settled.
 For a permanent housing most teachers prefer renting or sharing an apartment.
 Teachers are responsible for housing costs for the duration of their time in the United States.

 Yes.
-Your family members (children under 21) are allowed to stay, study and even work in the USA with J-2 dependent visa.
+Your family members (children under 21) are allowed to stay in the USA with J-2 dependent visa.
 If you wish your dependents stay in the USA during your program, you will need to ask GEC for a J-2 dependent visa service.
 Includes assessment of all accompanying J-2 Dependent applications for an approval decision by GEC.
 An unlimited number of J-2 applications in association with the J1 exchange visitor is covered under this fee.
 Any J-2 dependents with you in the U.S. are also required to have adequate health insurance.

 It is highly recommended you bring your family after you have successfully settled into your new environment.